SubbalakshmiC/CCNA-1/CCNA_Sam.md

 * `show ip protocols` will, among other things, reveal the Metric Weight.
 This shows K1 through 5, where K1 is bandwidth and K3 is delay.
 The higher the number, the larger the impact the value will have on the metric calculation.
 These changes must match for all devices on the same AS.
 * EIGRP uses Equal Cost Load balancing, whereby routes with the same metric will share load equally, also called round robin load sharing.
 * Unequal Cost Load Balancing is also used when two routes to a network are of different metrics, whereby traffic will still be load balanced, though in accordance to the speeds of the link.
+* The EIGRP Hello time is 5 seconds by default
+* The Hold time is 15 seconds.

 ### Implementing EIGRP for IPv6
 * EIGRP for IPv4 and IPv6 can run together on a single Cisco router.